Assessing a penalty: when to assess a penalty

 SAOG21300 - SAOG21302 provide some examples to show how the time limits apply.

-So for a potential main duty or inaccuracy penalty Customer Relationship Managers (CRMs), the Mid-sized Business Customer Engagement Team (CET) or Caseworkers must make their
+So for a potential main duty or inaccuracy penalty Customer Compliance Managers (CCMs), the Mid-sized Business Customer Engagement Team (CET) or Caseworkers must make their

 - first referral to the Penalties Consistency Panel (‘the panel’)